QubesOS/qubes-builder/doc/BuilderPluginAPI.md

  * `update-repo` - copy/hardlink packages of given component to repository pointed by `UPDATE_REPO` variable; it should maintain metadata suitable for given distribution package manager
+ * `check-repo` (optional) - similar to `update-repo` but only check if package is already included in repository pointed by `UPDATE_REPO` variable; it should fail if package is not included

 Targets `dist-build-dep`, `dist-package` and `dist-copy-out` will be executed for each element of `PACKAGE_LIST` variable, with current element available in